syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 ## Cell Tap Events

-The datagrid provides the following Events to handle interactions to the cells,
+The `Datagrid` provides the following Events to handle interactions to the cells.

 * [CellTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellTapped) : Called when a tap with a cell has occurred.
-* [CellDoubleTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellDoubleTapped) : Called when user is tapped a cell with a primary button at the same cell twice in quick succession.
+* [CellDoubleTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellDoubleTapped) : Called when the user has tapped a cell with a primary button at the same cell twice in quick succession.
-* [CellLongPress](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPress) : Called when a long press gesture with a primary button has been recognized for a cell.
+* [CellLongPress](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPress) : Called when a long-press gesture with a primary button has been recognized for a cell.

 ### CellTapped event
-This event will be triggered while tapping a cell in DataGrid.
-This event has [DataGridCellTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellTappedEventArgs.html) as arguments.
+This event will be triggered while tapping a cell in the DataGrid.
+This event has the [DataGridCellTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellTappedEventArgs.html) as arguments.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}